What It Means if You Have Frost in Your Freezer

 - Be sure the freezer is set to an appropriate temperature

-Next, check out the reason why there isn’t a light in your freezer.
+Next, find out why there isn’t a light in your freezer.